aspose-slides/Aspose.Slides-Documentation/net/getting-started/aspose-slides-for-xamarin/_index.md

 ---

 ## **Overview**
-Xamarin is a framework used for cross-platform mobile development in .NET C#.
+Xamarin is a framework used for mobile development in .NET C#.
 Xamarin has tools and libraries that extend the capabilities of the .NET platform.
-It allows developers to build applications for any operating system (Android, iOS, and Windows).
+It allows developers to build applications for the **Android** operating system.

+{{% alert color="primary" %}}

 For development in Xamarin, programmers can use their regular development environments (C#, Visual Studio, and 3rd party libraries).

+{{% /alert %}}

-Aspose.Slides API can work on the Xamarin platform.
+Aspose.Slides API works on the Xamarin platform.
 To achieve this, the Aspose.Slides .NET package adds a separate DLL for Xamarin.
 Aspose.Slides for Xamarin supports most of the features available in the .NET version:

 - converting and viewing presentations.
 - editing contents in presentations: text, shapes, charts, SmartArt, audio/video, fonts, etc.